multi-build/multibuild/README.rst

 You can currently build and test against Pythons 2.7, 3.5, 3.6, 3.7 and 3.8

-The small innovation here is that you can test against 32-bit builds, and both wide and narrow Unicode Python 2 builds, which was not easy on the default Travis CI configurations.
+The small innovation here is that you can test against Linux 32-bit builds, both wide and narrow Unicode Python 2 builds, which was not easy on the default Travis CI configurations.